ppy/osu-wiki/wiki/Glossary/en.md

 The combo colour is a colour that that separates a comboset from another.

-In osu!standard, all combosets have a colour.
+In osu!standard, all [combosets](#comboset) have a colour.
 A new combo is started when the colour of the hit object changes.
-The colours will keep repeating themselves depending on how many the mapper defined (or how many your skin's skin.ini file defines).
+The colours will keep repeating themselves depending on how many the mapper defined (or how many your skin's `skin.ini` file defines).
 There is a minimum of 2 and a maximum of 8 combo colours.

 In osu!catch, each fruit is coloured in the order given.
 Droplets and end-slider fruit will always have the same colour as the start-fruit.
 However, bananas will always have a tint of yellow.

-When editing a beatmap, one can change those colours and/or their order in the Song Setup section.
+When editing a beatmap, one can change those colours and/or their order in the [Song Setup](/wiki/Song_Setup) section.

-For skins, the skin properties for the combo colours is located on in the `[Colours]` section of the skin.ini.
+For skins, the skin properties for the combo colours is located on in the `[Colours]` section of the `skin.ini`.
 However, do note that the skin's defined combo colours is only used when the mapper does **not** define them.

 ### Combo Fire

 ![](/wiki/shared/combo-fire.jpg "R.I.P. combo fire")

-The combo fire was a background gameplay feature from the ouendan game integrated in osu!.
+The combo fire was a background gameplay feature from the ouendan game integrated in osu!
-This would display a burning yellow flame after obtaining the first combo milestone, 30.
+This would display a burning yellow flame after obtaining the first [combo milestone](#combo-milestone), 30.
 If the player obtains a combo of 500, the combo fire colour will change from yellow to blue.
 The combo fire will extinguish itself if the combo was broken but would still be reobtainable.

-This feature was later disabled on March 5, 2013 due to performance concerns.
+This feature was later disabled on 05.
+March 2013 due to performance concerns.

 ### Combo Milestone

-A combo milestone is a set of numbers that will shoot stars and display the comboburst after obtaining one of these milestones.
+A combo milestone is a set of numbers that will shoot stars and display a comboburst (if enabled in the [options](/wiki/options)) after obtaining one of these milestones.

 The combo milestones for osu!standard and osu!catch are 30, 60, 100, and multiples of 50 after 100.
 For osu!taiko, the combo milestones are multiples of 50.